Types of outreach

 - Institutions aligned with our goals who do not have the resources to fully fund our programming but who represent a group of individuals that have a love and dedication to the study of music.

 While we do receive funds in the form of grants and donations to support our financial aid program most of the cost is paid directly from our regular budget.
 We strive to help as many as possible given our current capacity.
 If you’d like to support these programs at NJWA please feel free to donate today or contact our fundraising team.

 If you are a current student or potential student interested in applying for financial aid please use the short form on our financial aid page to get started.

-Our Music Connection program is a program intended to bring selected special needs students who are close to ready for private musical instruction to full readiness.
-When believe in the program enough that we provide the the necessary preparation at a 100% subsidy and continued participation at a 25% subsidy.
+Our Music Connection program is a program intended to bring selected disabled students who are close to ready for private musical instruction to full readiness.
+We believe in the program enough that we provide the the necessary preparation at a 100% subsidy and continued participation at a 25% subsidy.
 For more details see our Music Connection Information.

 No Fee Community Workshops